single day workshop will involve approximately 12 selected

 group of presenting students will be chosen by the panel with

-a broad range of topic areas.
-You are an ideal candidate if your
+on a broad range of topic areas.
+You are an ideal candidate

-thesis topic has already been approved by your university and
+if your thesis topic has already been approved by your university

-you have been working on your thesis for between 6 and 18 months.
+and you have been working on your thesis for between 6 and

-You are also a strong candidate if evolutionary computation has
+18 months.
+You are also a strong candidate if evolutionary

 even if you are not chosen to present, you will be considered

-lot of benefit from attending.
-Participation will be limited to
+a lot of benefit from attending.
+Participation will be limited

-preserve the discussion quality of the workshop but students who
+to preserve the discussion quality of the workshop but students

-presentation sessions will be printed in the GECCO Workshop Papers
+and/or presentation sessions will be printed in the GECCO

 does my paper submission relate to GECCO?

+conference.
 You may submit your paper both here and at GECCO.
-In fact, your

-workshop paper may overlap with any other paper submission you've
+In fact, your workshop paper may overlap with any other

 I get a travel grant?